Ombrulla - home

 Four Pillars That Define Industrial Safety Excellence

-Traditional hazard identification relies on periodic manual inspections: a safety officer walks the floor, completes a JSA or JHA checklist, and files a report.
-By the next inspection cycle, conditions have changed.
-PETRAN replaces periodic assessment with continuous real-time hazard monitoring: every connected sensor, wearable, and camera is continuously detecting and quantifying the hazards present in the working environment - gas concentrations, thermal conditions, proximity to vehicles, zone occupancy, and environmental parameters - 24 hours a day, across every shift.
+Traditional hazard identification relies on periodic manual inspections: a safety officer walks the floor, completes a JSA, JHA, or HIRA checklist, and files the report.
+By the next inspection cycle, conditions have already changed.
+PETRAN replaces periodic assessment with continuous real-time hazard monitoring every connected sensor, wearable, and camera quantifying hazards in the working environment 24 hours a day, across every shift.

 • -Continuous monitoring: gas (O₂, H₂S, CO, LEL, VOCs), thermal (WBGT heat stress), proximity, ambient (noise, humidity, vibration)

-• -Digital risk assessments: JSA, JHA, HIRA linked to asset records, work permits, and contractor profiles
+• -Digital risk assessments JSA, JHA, HIRA linked directly to asset records, active work permits, and contractor profiles.

-• -Geofenced hazard zones: dynamic boundaries that automatically trigger alerts when workers enter restricted areas
+• -Geofenced hazard zones with dynamic boundaries that trigger alerts automatically when workers enter restricted areas.

 Talk to an Expert